leosiqueira/HPC_setup_dask_jobqueue/hpc_v2.rst

 4. Launch a `Jupyter`_ server for your job.
 5. Connect to `JupyterLab`_ and the `Dask-Dashboard`_ from your personal computer.

-Although the examples on this page are target at using UMiami's `Triton <https://idsc.miami.edu/triton/>`__ supercomputer (or `Pegasus <https://idsc.miami.edu/pegasus/>`__), the concepts here should generally apply to typical HPC systems.
-Furthermore, the steps above primarily work for performing other parallel computing at Triton (Pegasus) that do not use the Pangeo-like python ecosystem but use distributed computing with Dask.
-This document assumes that you already have access to an HPC system like Triton (Pegasus), and are comfortable using the command line.
+Although the examples on this page are target at using UMiami's `Triton <https://idsc.miami.edu/triton/>`__ supercomputer, the concepts here should generally apply to typical HPC systems.
+Furthermore, the steps above primarily work for performing other parallel computing in Triton that do not use an extensive python ecosystem but use distributed computing with Dask.
+This document assumes that you already have access to an HPC system like Triton, and are comfortable using the command line.

 .. image:: /figures/bringiton.jpg
     :width: 100px